Consumer behaviour: Impulse buying

-Suggestion impulse buying Occurs when a consumer sees a product that they have no prior knowledge about, envisions a use for it, and decides that they need it.
-An example of suggestion impulse buying is when a consumer is encouraged to purchase an electric hand-mixer after having picked up a brochure from the baking department of a home-ware store.
-The brochure convinces the consumer of the hand-mixer's superiority over the wooden spoon they have been using.
-Marketing techniques that can also trigger suggestion impulse buying include long-term warranties or a free trial period.
+According to 1962 research from Hawkins Stern, impulse purchases fall into four categories: including pure impulse buying, reminded impulse buying, suggestion impulse buying, and planned impulse buying.
+While pure impulse buying involves a customer experiencing strong desire for a product they didn't initially plan to buy, reminded impulse buying occurs when a buyer remembers a need for a product by seeing it in a store.
+Suggestion impulse buying occurs when a consumer sees a product that they have no prior knowledge about, envisions a use for it, and decides that they need it, and planned impulse buying happens when a consumer's purchasing plan changes while shopping.

-Planned impulse buying Involves a partially planned intention of buying, however specific product or categories are not yet determined.
-In this case, the consumer's purchasing decision can be encouraged by retailing staff or even their peers who can persuade the consumer to purchase a substitute or provide reassurance about an alternative brand choice.

-Recent research carried out by Nielsen International suggests that about 72 percent of FMCG purchases are planned, but that 28 percent of supermarket purchases are unplanned or impulse purchases.
+2013 research carried out by Nielsen International suggests that about 72 percent of FMCG purchases are planned, but that 28 percent of supermarket purchases are unplanned or impulse purchases.
 The top unplanned purchases in the food category are candy (lollies), chocolate, cookies (biscuits), frozen desserts, and snacks and the top unplanned purchases in the non-food category are cosmetics, air-fresheners, toothbrushes, hand-soaps, and hand/body lotions.
 This explains why supermarkets place these types of products at the front of the store or near the checkout where the consumer spends more time and is more likely to notice them and therefore more likely to pop them into the shopping basket.
 Retailers use insights from this type of research to design stores in ways that maximise opportunities for impulse-buying.

+A study suggests that subtle tactile cues—such as mobile phone vibrations—may reinforce impulse buying behavior in digital shopping environments.
+These haptic signals function as secondary reinforcers, potentially increasing the likelihood of spontaneous purchases and contributing to the formation of purchasing habits over time.